luke10x/schwember/docs/JOURNAL.md

 - I have been learning some OpenGL 3.0 ES meanwhile
 - Looks like I have a plan to	call glDrawElements with more args, to define the offset and render just a part of the triangles;

+## 2023-08-22, Tue

+- GPT did not give any valuable advice how to parse vertices and indexes from gltf
+- But CgltfLoader.cpp in MaterialX project has a good example
+- use GH/search page is very good